bronson/valid/README.md

 - Allow putting value first?  i.e. Valid(9).lt(12).gt(10) throws "9 is not greater than 10"
 - write an assertion function?
 Valid.assert(12).integer().min(5);
 - convert to using nested functions instead of the `__queue` array?
+- 'not' should try to modify the error message on the way through
+- Valid.Escape needs some love
 - do a doctest somehow

 # Introduction